 Through an Agreement between the RIC/AFT and the Rhode Island Board of Governors of Higher Education, the Administration provides at least 48 faculty load hours per semester for the purpose of reassigning faculty from direct teaching responsibilities to specific and approved projects.
 These projects involve scholarship, creative endeavors, public service, and/or applied research (including, but not limited to, research on student performance).
 Please visit the Faculty Resources page for more information and application instructions.

 The RI-INBRE program, similar to EPSCoR, is a National Institutes of Health (NIH)-funded grant to stimulate innovative biomedical and behavioral scientific research in the state of Rhode Island.
-While Rhode Island College does not host an internal competition for these external funds, interested science faculty should contact Dr. James Magyar to see if funding for new investigators is available.
+While Rhode Island College does not host an internal competition for these external funds, interested science faculty should contact Dr. Eric Hall to see if funding for new investigators is available.